Please note: Laws are always evolving, so remember this isn't legal advice. For that, it's best to chat with a lawyer.

 To read more about Boulevard Offset, see our Boulevard Offset support article.

-• Boulevard Offset is a credit card surcharge program that’s built with compliance in mind.
+Boulevard Offset is a credit card surcharge product that Customers can choose to enable.
+We’ve built Offset with compliance in mind.
 It automatically adds a 3% “credit fee” after gratuity and other fees, but before tax.

-• The rules and regulations regarding surcharge programs focus on making sure your clients are aware of the surcharge fee before they pay.
-For this reason, we build automation along the way so that the fee is clearly displayed and applied only when appropriate.
+In general, the rules and regulations regarding surcharge programs focus on making sure your clients are aware of the surcharge fee before they pay.
+For this reason, we build automation along the way so that the fee is clearly displayed and applied.
 We recommend additional compliance steps, like posting our templated signage at your front door and point of sale.

 Are surcharges legal in my state?